nysenate/NYSenate.gov-Website-D9/web/modules/contrib/geocoder/README.md

 main way of retrieving the provider plugins.
 It was returning the plugin definitions with the provider configuration mixed into it.

-In Geocoder 3.x this data model has been replaced by the new `GeocoderProvider` config entity.
+Since Geocdoer 3.x this data model has been replaced by the new `GeocoderProvider` config entity.
 Now this method returns the list of plugin definitions, making it the same result as calling ProviderPluginManager::getDefinitions().